WISCONSIN RESOURCES & CONTACTS

 STATE OF WISCONSIN INVESTMENT BOARD (SWIB)

 SWIB is the state agency that invests the assets of the Wisconsin Retirement System, the State Investment Fund and other state trust funds.
-As of April 2014, SWIB managed about $104 billion in assets.
+As of Dec.
+31, 2021, SWIB managed more than $165.6 billion in assets.

 CONTACT: Chris Prestigiacomo, portfolio manager, private markets group